Link groups of 4-manifolds: The Milnor group: links in and surfaces in

-An important example is given by $L=$Bing double of the core $S^1\times\{ 0\}$, and more generally by $L=$iterated Bing double of the core.
+An important example is given by $L=$Bing double of the core $S^1\times\{ 0\}$ (see figure \ref{fig:surface Bing double}), and more generally by $L=$iterated Bing double of the core.
+The fact that the (iterated) Bing doubles satisfy the conditions in definition \ref{admissible links} follows from a computation of the $\bar\mu$-invariants of Bing doubles (cf. \cite{Milnor1, Cochran}), see the discussion below.
 The definition also allows the trivial example: $L=$ core of the solid torus.

 The second condition is slightly stronger than just the requirement that $\widehat L$ is almost homotopically trivial.
-We include it since it is technically convenient for the proofs of the properties of flexible cells.
+We include it since it is technically convenient for the proofs of the properties of Bing cells.
 We need to reformulate the conditions on $L$ in terms of $\bar\mu$ invariants.
 Consider the solid torus $S^1\times D^2$ as the complement in $S^3$ of an unknotted circle and note that

-These groups are generated by the meridians $m_1,\ldots,m_n$ to the components of $L$ and by the longitude $l=S^1\times \{ x\}$ of the solid torus (respectively the meridian $m$ to ${\wedge}'$ for the second group.)
-Consider the free group $F_{m_1,\ldots,m_n,m}$ mapping onto these groups, and the Magnus expansion
+These groups are generated by the meridians $m_1,\ldots,m_n$ to the components of $L$ and by the longitude $l=S^1\times \{ x\}$ of the solid torus (respectively the meridian $\bar m$ to ${\wedge}'$ for the second group.)
+Consider the free group $F_{m_1,\ldots,m_n,\bar m}$ mapping onto these groups, and the Magnus expansion

 Let $W$ be a word representing $\wedge$ in the free group.
 Assuming that $L$ satisfies the conditions in the definition above, observe that all terms with {\em non-repeating variables} in the expansion $M(W)$ are either of the form $x_{i_1}\cdots x_{i_n}$ or they contain all variables $x_1,\ldots x_n$ and $y$.
-Since the link $\widehat L$ is homotopically essential, renumbering the components of $L$ if necessary, one can assume that the term ${\mu}x_1\cdots x_n$ in the Magnus expansion $M(W)$ has the coefficient ${\mu}\neq 0$.
+Since the link $\widehat L$ is homotopically essential, renumbering the components of $L$ if necessary, one can assume that the term ${\mu}\, x_1\cdots x_n$ in the Magnus expansion $M(W)$ has the coefficient ${\mu}\neq 0$.
 It is important to note that there are no terms that contain $y$ and just a proper subset of the variables $x_1,\ldots,x_n$.